 DR. CHARLES ALCOCK, MACHO COLLABORATION / SCIENCE PHOTO LIBRARY DR. CHARLES ALCOCK, MACHO COLLABORATION / SCIENCE PHOTO LIBRARY

 Signature of dark matter.
-Third in a series of three colour-coded images showing a possible gravitational lensing event by a brown dwarf star in the halo around our galaxy.
-The arrow points to a star in the Large Magellanic Cloud (LMC) after the lensing event.
+First in a series of three colour-coded images showing a possible gravitational lensing event by a brown dwarf star in the halo around our galaxy.
+The arrow points to a star in the Large Magellanic Cloud (LMC) before the lensing event.
 A brown dwarf is a type of star-like object too small to 'burn', and is thus almost invisible, but still has a gravitational field strong enough to act as a lens.
 As a type of MACHO (Massive Compact Halo Object) it could help account for the missing 'dark matter' which should make up about 90% of the mass of the Universe.
-Compare with R670/044 and R670/045.
+Compare with R670/045 and R670/046.

 Model release not required.
 Property release not required.